FIFA Club World Cup: prize money, sponsors, attendance and more

-Apart from the on field spectacle the organisation of the 2018 edition has created a FIFA Club World Cup Experience where fans’ skills are tested in four core football challenges.
-How are fans’ saving and diving abilities, their vertical jump and heading abilities, their passing, ball control and shooting abilities?
-An ‘Ultimate Hero’ will eventually be chosen based on age and gender, while an interactive scoring system ranks friends and family against one another.
+During the 2018 edition the organisation created a FIFA Club World Cup experience where fans’ skills were tested in four core football challenges.
+How were fans’ saving and diving abilities, their vertical jump and heading abilities, their passing, ball control and shooting abilities?
+An ‘Ultimate Hero’ was eventually chosen based on age and gender, while an interactive scoring system ranked friends and family against one another.

-To bring the fan zone to fans all across the UAE the organisation will tour to over 50 locations, like malls, schools, football organisations and events, in over 200 days.
+To bring the fan zone to fans all across the UAE the organisation toured to over 50 locations, like malls, schools, football organisations and events, in over 200 days.

 It is unclear yet what kind of off-field experience the organisation will offer fans this year.